 You are welcome to contact us if you wish to contribute to this archive.
 You can also comment on any item of the archive through our social media pages on Facebook and Twitter.

-William Barrett (Doctoral Student in Digital Heritage) and Gabriella Giannachi (Professor in Performance and New Media) at the University of Exeter, UK.
+Dr. William Barrett (English & Digital Humanities) and Prof. Gabriella Giannachi (Professor in Performance and New Media) at the University of Exeter, UK.